SSoundSlicr

 Does SoundSlicr upload my audio?

-The MVP is designed for browser-based processing without an intentional backend upload step for audio normalization.
+The current version is designed for browser-based processing without an intentional backend upload step for audio normalization.

 Will normalization fix clipping?